Skip to main content

 3. SSRIs and SNRIs

 Be sure to let your prescriber know you’re taking an antidepressant before starting Xarelto, or vice versa.
 In most cases, it’s still fine to take both medications.
-You’ll just need to keep a close eye out for signs of bleeding, especially in the first few months of taking them together.
+You’ll just need to keep a close eye out for signs or symptoms of bleeding, especially in the first few months of taking them together.
 But in some cases, your prescriber may prefer an antidepressant that doesn’t interact with Xarelto.

 4. Ketoconazole

 The oral antifungal medication ketoconazole can interact with Xarelto.
 It can raise Xarelto levels, which can increase your risk of a bleed.
 It’s best to avoid combining ketoconazole and Xarelto.
-So be sure to let your prescriber know you’re taking Xarelto if you need medication for a fungal infection.
+So be sure to let your prescriber know you’re taking Xarelto if you need oral medication for a fungal infection.
 They can choose an option that doesn’t interact.

 5. Norvir and Paxlovid

 Norvir is a common prescription treatment for HIV.
 Ritonavir (the active ingredient in Norvir) is also an ingredient in Paxlovid, an antiviral medication that treats COVID-19.
 Ritonavir can prevent the body from breaking down Xarelto.
-This raises Xarelto levels in the body and raises the risk of side effects, including bleeding.
+This raises Xarelto levels in the body and increases the risk of side effects, including bleeding.

 Taking Norvir, Paxlovid, or other medications that contain ritonavir with Xarelto isn’t recommended.
 Your prescriber may suggest a different blood thinner for you.
 Or they may choose a different antiviral medication, if that’s an option.

-6. St. John’s wort
+6. OTC supplements, such as St. John’s wort and turmeric

 St. John’s wort is a popular herbal supplement that people take to help with depression.
-But it interacts with a lot of prescription medications.
+But it interacts with a lot of medications.
 And it can lower Xarelto levels in the body if they’re combined.
 This can make Xarelto less effective and put you at risk for blood clots.

 It’s best to avoid taking St. John’s wort with Xarelto.
 Talk to your prescriber about safer options to help support your mental health.

-7. Certain anti-seizure medications
+7. Certain antiseizure medications

-Some anti-seizure medications can interact with Xarelto.
+Some antiseizure medications can interact with Xarelto.
 Dilantin (phenytoin) and Tegretol (carbamazepine) can increase the breakdown of Xarelto in the body.
 This can lower Xarelto levels and increase your risk of developing blood clots.

 It’s best to avoid combining Xarelto with these medications.
-If you’re already taking one of these anti-seizure medications, your prescriber will likely choose a different blood thinner for you.
+If you’re already taking one of these antiseizure medications, your prescriber will likely choose a different blood thinner for you.
 If you’re taking Xarelto and need to start an anti-seizure medication, they’ll likely choose one that’s less likely to have an interaction.

 8. Alcohol